Privileged Access Management (PAM)

 Secret Double Octopus CyberArk Authentication Solution

 Privileged access, refers to access to a system (on-premise or cloud) which is above the benchmark a regular user login too.
-Organizations have different tears of systems according to the level of risk associated with breaching/misusing the system.
+Organizations have different tiers of systems according to the level of risk associated with breaching/misusing the system.

 Privileged access accounts are users who have access to system critical resources, therefore, need to be protected and monitored.